dvarrui/libro-de-actividades/actividades/add/ldap/ldap-389ds-opensuse.md

 * `firewall-cmd --reload`, Reload the firewall configuration to ensure that the change takes place immediately.

+## 1.3 Directory Server User and Group

+Parece que lo va a crear automáticamente...(dirsrv)

+## 1.4 Directory Suffix

+The directory suffix is the first entry within the directory tree.
+At least one directory suffix must be provided when the Directory Server is set up.
+The recommended directory suffix name matches your organization's DNS domain name.
+For example, if the Directory Server host name is `ldap.example.com`, the directory suffix is `dc=example,dc=com`.

 ## 1.3 About the `setup-ds-admin.pl` Script

 The Directory Server and Administration Server instances are created and configured through a script called setup-ds-admin.pl.
 The Directory Server alone can be created using the setup-ds.pl script.